Collapse of Hotel New World: Inquiry

 Many potential causes of the accident were investigated.
 Surviving sections of concrete were tested to ensure they were built to proper construction standards and it was found that they were.
-The undergoing construction work at the same time of the underground railway – built by tunnellers who had assisted in the rescue – was investigated, even though the excavations were more than 100 yd from the collapsed building.
-It was found they had no effect on the building's stability.
+The ongoing construction of the underground railway – built by tunnellers who had assisted in the rescue – was investigated, even though the excavations were more than 100 yd from the collapsed building.
+It was found that MRT construction had no effect on the building's stability.

 Also investigated were the various additions made to the building after its initial construction.
 Air conditioning systems had been constructed on the roof of the building, the bank had added a large safe, and ceramic tiles had been fixed to the building's exterior, all adding considerably to the building's weight.
 It was found that the weight of these additions was inconsequential: the original structural engineer had made an error in calculating the building's structural load.
 The structural engineer had calculated the building's live load (the weight of the building's potential inhabitants, furniture, fixtures, and fittings) but the building's dead load (the weight of the building itself) was completely omitted from the calculation.
 This meant that the building as constructed could not support its own weight.
-Three different supporting columns had failed in the days before the disaster, the other columns – which took on the added weight no longer supported by the failed columns – could not support the building.
+Three different supporting columns had failed in the days before the disaster.
+The other columns – which took on the added weight no longer supported by the failed columns – could not support the building.